Join the founder of the Holosapiens Project on a healing journey of self-discovery!

 Another cause for the Yin of the Heart to become deficient is stress, overwork, and lack of rest.

-Maybe the major cause for the accumulation of "heat in the Heart" is chronic worry and anxiety (the emotions of the Heart).
-A long-term presence of these emotions may be so intense on the Heart that it could give rise to what is called “Heart Fire" - severe heat in the Heart.
+A major cause for the accumulation of "heat in the Heart" is chronic anxiety.
+Anxiety in the long run may be so intense on the Heart that it could give rise to what is called “Heart Fire" - severe heat in the Heart.

-“Heart fire” may be also transmitted from “Liver Fire” as the Heart is Fire element and the Liver is Wood element thus both organs are in a "generating" relationship.
-Wood makes/generates fire, thus the Liver transfers its pathology to the Heart.
+“Heart fire” may be also transmitted from “Liver Fire” - the Heart is Fire element and the Liver is Wood element so both organs enter a "generating" relationship with the Liver transfering its condition onto the Heart.

-If you want to learn more about the Heart and its functions from the perspective of traditional Chinese medicine go to "The Heart in Chinese medicine" in the Physiology chapter.
+If you want to learn more about the Heart and its functions from the perspective of traditional Chinese medicine you can read the material "The Heart in Traditional Chinese Medicine" in the Physiology chapter.

 Symptoms